-There’s plenty to see and do as you explore the secret island at the Royal Gunpowder Mills with a variety of exciting and informative exhibitions.Make Royal Gunpowder Mills a centerpiece of your Waltham Abbey vacation itinerary, and find what else is worth visiting using our Waltham Abbey trip generator.
+There’s plenty to see and do as you explore the Royal Gunpowder Mills with a variety of exciting and informative exhibitions.See Royal Gunpowder Mills and all Waltham Abbey has to offer by arranging your trip with our Waltham Abbey online tour itinerary planner .

 Set in 170 acres of natural parkland, there are more than 20 buildings of major historic value.
 It was known as ‘the island’ due to the network of canals which were developed to transport gunpowder to and from the site.

 Step through the gates to discover this ‘secret island’ full of fascinating history and exciting science for a surprising family day out.

 Travel back through time as this extraordinary film, complete with amazing special effects, takes you on a journey from the discovery of gunpowder to the race into space.
 Find out how gunpowder and explosives have literally shaped the world – both for good and ill over the centuries.

 Discover the hidden truth about this top secret facility which has played a major part in the defence of the realm through the ages.
 Through a series of interactive displays, find out how gunpowder came to Britain, what life was like between the decks of a warship, how the famous bouncing bomb was developed and the vital role the Gunpowder Mills played in both World Wars.